smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/07-Cloud-Run-CD/README.md

 gh repo create
 ```

-🚨 Pay attention to the name of the repository that you create: **Container Registry** will only work correctly with repositories having a name following the **kebab-case** naming convention (`my-repo-name`)
+🚨 Pay attention to the name of the repository that you create: **Container Registry** will only work correctly with repositories having a name following the [**kebab-case** naming convention](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841): `my-repo-name`

 Now that the project is setup, let's start coding! 🚀